bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 **Discounts**

 Manual discounts are supported.
-To add a manual discount either overwrite the product price or use `discount_amount`.
-This accepts a fixed dollar amount.
+To add a manual discount, either overwrite the product price or use the `discount_amount`.
+The `discount_amount` accepts a fixed dollar amount.

 ### Create order example